Brookway Dental uses a variety of methods to help you achieve the smile and oral health you have always wanted.

 Another option for your dentures may be using them in combination with implant dentistry to anchor your dentures to your jawbone for more stability.
 The dentist may recommend dental implants instead of dentures for you depending on your situation.

 Porcelain or composite fillings, (also known as inlays and/or onlays) are fillings for cavities that are made from porcelain, not metal or plastic.
-Porcelain is the preferred material for composite fillings to use because it is strong yet natural looking.
-Metal fillings are unsightly, and plastic isn't nearly as strong or durable.
+Porcelain is the preferred material for composite fillings because it is strong yet natural looking.
+Metal fillings are unsightly, and plastic isn’t nearly as strong or durable.